vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '50%', float: 'left', clear: 'both' }}>
-Select in the same way (with a left mouse button click) the first chain edge with label "transformation 1".
-The control to create relation will appear immidiately.
-Relation could be directional in one of two directions or bi-directional.
-So the control contains three buttons for that options.
+Then select the first chain edge labeled "transformation 1" in the same manner.
+The control to create the relation will become available.
+The relation can be unidirectional or bidirectional, and the control provides three buttons to choose from.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>